LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 Merging Images
 --------------

-Lasso allows images to be merged using the ``image->composite`` method.
-The ``image->composite`` method supports over 20 different composite methods, which are described in the table below.
+Lasso allows images to be merged using the `image->composite` method.
+This method supports over 20 different composite methods, which are described in the table below.

 .. member:: image->composite(\
          second::image, \